 Each year a letter will be sent to parents detailing this content, with the offer that parents wishing to view any teaching materials before the lessons take place are free to do so.
-Further letters for Years 4, 5 and 6 are sent before the teaching is due to take place in these year groups to give parents further guidance.
-Parents of children in years 5 and 6 will be invited to see and discuss materials at a pre-arranged meetings.
+Parents of children in years 5 and 6 will be invited to see and discuss materials at a pre-arranged meeting.